-Bernie’s Q&A: Jordan, Pelosi, Krauthammer, Cuomo, and more!
-(5/22) — Premium Interactive ($4 members)
+Bernie’s Q&A: The Debate, Trump’s Taxes, BLM, and more!
+(10/2) — Premium Interactive ($4 members)

 Welcome to this week’s Premium Q&A session for Premium Interactive members.
 I appreciate you all signing up and joining me.
 Thank you.

-Editor’s Note: If you enjoy these sessions (along with the weekly columns and audio commentaries), please use the Facebook and Twitter buttons to share this page with your friends and family.
+Editor’s note: If you enjoy these sessions (along with the weekly columns and audio commentaries), please use the Facebook and Twitter buttons to share this page with your friends and family.
 Thank you!

 Now, let’s get to your questions (and my answers):

 Lance Morrow had an excellent Op-ed in the Wall Street Journal – “Before Reporting Became ‘Journalism'”.
 I was interested in your thoughts on this particular passage:

 “Let not the listener or viewer or reader be detained by thought but instead move briskly on to emotions, which are the addictive and highly profitable drugs in which big media traffic.
 News media become crack houses of information and, all the while, ruthless participants in the struggle for political power and for what the parsons on ‘Morning Joe’ call ‘the soul of America.'” — Steve R.

 I’m with Morrow on this.
 News organizations are no longer where we can reliably go to get honest information.
 They are part of the problem.
 They pour gasoline on the fire every chance they get, especially cable TV news.
 It’s good for business.
 And the people who want news to reflect their own opinions: They’re a big part of the problem too.
 If you haven’t figured it out yet, I’m disgusted with what passes for journalism these days — and with the audiences that prop it up.